 Introduction / History

-In general that Kahar are favourable to having their children attend school and this may be an avenue of ministry and assistance to the community.
+In general, that Kahar are favorable to having their children attend school and this may be an avenue of ministry and assistance to the community.
 Pray that some from the Kahar would hear and come to know the name of Jesus.
-There are no known workers among this Muslim group in Nepal.
+There are no known workers among this Muslim group in Pakistan.

 Pray for the Kahar people to understand the gospel and respond to Christ’s offer of abundant life.

 Pray God will do whatever it takes to put the Kahar people in a position to receive him.

 Ask God to open the hearts of the Kahar to the gospel.